jtemporal/jtemporal.github.io/_posts/2023-09-09-login-on-heroku-via-cli-with-mfa.md

 ---

-Let's say you already know how to use the iterative way to log in to Heroku via the terminal (TK LINK), but now you've activated multi-factor authentication (MFA) on your profile and a simple username and password won't be enough to log in.
+Let's say you already know how to use the iterative way [to log in to Heroku via the terminal](https://jtemporal.com/login-to-heroku-from-github-codespaces/), but now you've activated multi-factor authentication (MFA) on your profile and a simple username and password won't be enough to log in.

 In this pro-tip you will learn how to use iterative mode with MFA.